tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   of worse snapping.
 Values below one allow creation of twisted faces, which may cause numerical issues for some solvers.
-The default value 0.6 allows for some twisting, so if the resulting mesh exhibits numerical issues, try to increase this value to e.g. 0.8.
+The default value 0.6 allows for some twisting, so if the resulting mesh exhibits numerical issues, try to increase this value to e.g. 0.7 or 0.8.

+* *Min Vol Ratio* (*minVolRatio* property in *meshQualityDict*) is useful to force layers to collapse, to avoid creation of flat sliver cells, which may cause solver divergence.

 Snapping Options
 ................